Kernicterus Causes

 If your baby developed kernicterus due to the medical team’s failure to diagnose or treat jaundice, you might have legal options.
 Depending on the details of your case, you may be eligible to file a birth injury lawsuit against your baby’s health care team.

-If you win, you may receive financial compensation for your baby’s treatment, medical expenses, medications, pain and suffering, and more.
+If you win, you may receive financial compensation from a kernicterus settlement for your baby’s treatment, medical expenses, medications, pain and suffering, and more.

 You may also be able to receive compensation for lifelong disabilities and medical necessities if your child developed cerebral palsy, deafness, hearing loss, movement problems, or developmental disabilities due to medical negligence.